terezsmitkova/english-for-designers/02-intentional-aboutness/about.md

 ## Tereza Smitková

-Beginning designer with a sense of preciseness and simplicity of artwork, in love with illustration.
+Beginning designer with a sense of preciseness and simplicity of artwork, in love with creative thinking illustration.